rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 I do not think there is a clear answer to this question.
 However, resources can't solve all the problems.
 Programming languages are almost paranoid about backward compatibility and backward compatibility does not like changing things, even if the change is fixing bugs.
-So I am afraid, a language like Elm will always be cleaner and more robust.
+So I am afraid, a simple language like Elm will always be cleaner and more robust.

 Forgetting about the popularity context, I view it as a trade-off:  suffer because of the type complexity and reduced type safety but see a readable JavaScript and trivially integrate with the rest of JS ecosystem _vs_ introduce a language that has nicer types, greater type safety, predictable compiler, but lose generated JS code clarity and suffer when integrating JS libraries.
 This trade-off is IMO not trivial and very project dependent.
 Clean types vs clean JS, I typically select the clean types.
 The ecosystem compatibility issue is a little harder to ignore and the main reason I am writing code in TS.
-Projects with high correctness requirement should select an FP language, the optimal choice for other projects is less clear.
+Projects with a high correctness requirement, IMO, should select an FP language, the optimal choice for other projects is less clear.

-### Variance Problems
+### Variance problems

 I will finish with some examples that may feel even more surprising.